 A malicious attack resulting in a distributed denial of services (DDoS attack), is executed by overwhelming a target by the flow of Internet traffic.
 DDoS attacks render services inaccessible and have highly disruptive effects on healthcare operations.

 This recently coined term stands for the hijacking of a medical device, which is one of the frequent security issues in IoT healthcare.
 Through taking control over connected equipment, perpetrators may gain access to sensitive data, take control over other devices on the network, infect them with malware and, potentially, use them to harm patients.

 IoT devices use a multi-tenant cloud environment for data storage, which means it may be vulnerable to unauthorized access.
 Device vendors have to leverage advanced identification and authentication techniques to prevent users from accessing other users’ data – intentionally, or by accident.

-At Empeek we do all it takes to meet the challenges to IoT in healthcare and to eliminate the threats to patient safety, data integrity, and organizations’ IT systems.
-If you’re looking for a company with proven expertise in ensuring the security and compliance of IoT solutions, contact us now for a free chat with our experts.
+At Empeek we do all it takes to meet the challenges of IoT in healthcare and to eliminate the threats to patient safety, data integrity, and organizations’ IT systems.
+If you’re looking for a medical device software development company with proven expertise in ensuring the security and compliance of IoT solutions, contact us now for a free chat with our experts.

 Healthcare IoT Security Best Practices